Domestic Disaster Response & Preparedness

 Local Contacts: Christian Church in the Northern California-Nevada, Christian Church in the Pacific Southwest, local congregations, local long-term recovery groups

 Early Response: In response to the Kincaid Fire, Week of Compassion provided solidarity grants to provide relief through First Christian Church Geyserville for those affected by the fire, evacuations, and power outages.
-We are in conversation with congregations about how to support those detrimentally affected by frequent blackouts.
-As fire season continues, we remain in frequent communication with church leaders and ecumenical partners.
-Local organizations are well-prepared to respond and will request assistance as needed.

 Ongoing Engagement: To be determined.